AlaskaAirlines/auro-accordion/demo/api.md

 # auro-accordion

-The auro-accordion element provides users a way to ... (it would be great if you fill this out).
+auro-accordion provides users a way to have collapsible content on a page.
+Use auro-accordion-group if you want to have auto closing accordion components when others are selected.

 ## Attributes